Reproductive rights: Ethnic minority women

-Ethnic minority women have often been victims of forced sterilization programs, such as Amerindian women in parts of Latin America of Roma women.
+Ethnic minority women have often been victims of forced sterilization programs, such as Amerindian women in parts of Latin America and Roma women.

 In Peru, President Alberto Fujimori (in office from 1990 to 2000) has been accused of genocide and crimes against humanity as a result of the Programa Nacional de Población, a sterilization program put in place by his administration.
 During his presidency, Fujimori put in place a program of forced sterilizations against indigenous people (mainly the Quechuas and the Aymaras), in the name of a "public health plan", presented on 28 July 1995.

-During the 20th century, forced sterilization of Roma women in European countries, especially in former Communist countries, was practiced, and there are allegations that these practices continue unofficially in some countries, such as Czech Republic, Bulgaria, Hungary and Romania.
+During the 20th century, forced sterilization of Roma women in European countries, especially in the Eastern Bloc countries, both during and after the communist regimes, was practiced.
+Forced sterilization took place particularly in Czechoslovakia, and the practice continued in the successor states of Czech Republic and Slovakia.
 In V. C. vs. Slovakia, the European Court for Human Rights ruled in favor of a Roma woman who was the victim of forced sterilization in a state hospital in Slovakia in 2000.
+In 2004, the European Roma Rights Center publicized suspicions that Roma women continued to be subjected to forced sterilization across Eastern European countries.
+In Czechoslovakia, and subsequently in the Czech Republic, the authorities carried on forced sterilizations between 1966 and 2012.
+Forced sterilization of Roma women in the 20th century also took place in Nordic countries such as Norway, Sweden, Denmark and Finland, and in Western European countries such as Austria, France, Germany, and Switzerland.